ropensci/gendercoder/README.md

 #> setting makes opinionated choices about some responses that we want to
 #> acknowledge are potentially problematic.
 #>       In particular,
-#>         *    In 'narrow' coding intersex responses are recoded as 'Other'
+#>         * In 'narrow' coding intersex responses are recoded as 'sex and gender
+#>           diverse'
 #>         * In 'narrow' responses where people indicate they are trans and
 #>           indicate their identified gender are recoded as the identified gender
 #>           (e.g. 'Male to Female' is recoded as Female).
 We wish to acknowledge
 #>           that this may not reflect how some individuals would classify